|

 the timeout expire), the invoker exits the fork, restoring the next outer

-fork, if any, and this method returns true
+fork, if any, and this method returns true.
+If the timeout

 expires while at least on branch is active, the invoker will stay in the